 - (B) Any biogas-fired unit burning more than the approved percent natural gas as determined under subparagraph (c)(10)(A) shall comply with the weighted average NOx limit specified in paragraph (c)(3). - (d) Compliance Determination - (1) An owner or operator of any unit(s) shall have the option of complying with either the pound per million Btu or parts per million emission limits specified in paragraphs (c)(1), (c)(2), (c)(3), and (c)(4). - (2) All emission determinations shall be made in the as-found operating condition, except no compliance determination shall be established during start-up, shutdown, or under breakdown conditions.
-Compliance determination as specified in paragraph (d)(6) shall be conducted at least 250 operating hours, or at least thirty days subsequent to the tuning or servicing of any unit, unless it is an unscheduled repair. - (3) All parts per million emission limits specified in subdivision (c) are referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes. - (4) Compliance with the NO_x and CO emission requirements of paragraphs (c)(1), (c)(2), (c)(3), and (c)(4) and the stack-gas oxygen concentration requirement of subparagraph (c)(5)(A) shall be determined using a District approved contractor under the Laboratory Approval Program according to the following procedures: - (A) District Source Test Method 100.1 Instrumental Analyzer Procedures for Continuous Gaseous Emission Sampling (March 1989), or
+Compliance determination as specified in paragraph (d)(6) shall be conducted at least 250 operating hours, or at least thirty days subsequent to the tuning or servicing of any unit, unless it is an unscheduled repair. - (3) All parts per million emission limits specified in subdivision (c) are referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes. - (3) No later than 12 months after unit operation and annually within 12 months thereafter, an owner or operator of a unit subject to the ammonia emission limit specified in paragraph (c)(2) shall conduct a source test to demonstrate compliance with the ammonia emission limit, according to the procedures in District Source Test Method 207.1 for Determination of Ammonia Emissions from Stationary Sources. - (4) Compliance with the NO_x and CO emission requirements of paragraphs (c)(1), (c)(2), (c)(3), and (c)(4) and the stack-gas oxygen concentration requirement of subparagraph (c)(5)(A) shall be determined using a District approved contractor under the Laboratory Approval Program according to the following procedures:

-- (B) District Source Test Method 7.1 Determination of Nitrogen Oxide Emissions from Stationary Sources (March 1989) and District Source Test Method 10.1 - Carbon Monoxide and Carbon Dioxide by Gas Chromatograph/Non-Dispersive Infrared Detector (GC/NDIR) - Oxygen by Gas Chromatograph-Thermal Conductivity (GC/TCD) (March 1989); or - (C) United States Environmental Protection Agency Conditional Test Method CTM-030, Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Emissions from Natural Gas-Fired Engines, Boilers and Process Heaters Using Portable Analyzers; or - (D) ASTM D6522-00(2005) Standard Test Method for Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Concentrations in Emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers - (E) any other test method determined to be alternative and approved before the test in writing by the Executive Officers of the District and the California Air Resources Board and the Regional Administrator of the United States Environmental Protection Agency, Region IX; or - (F) a continuous in-stack nitrogen oxide monitor or equivalent verification system as specified in paragraph (c)(6).
+- (A) District Source Test Method 100.1 Instrumental Analyzer Procedures for Continuous Gaseous Emission Sampling (March 1989), or - (B) District Source Test Method 7.1 Determination of Nitrogen Oxide Emissions from Stationary Sources (March 1989) and District Source Test Method 10.1 - Carbon Monoxide and Carbon Dioxide by Gas Chromatograph/Non-Dispersive Infrared Detector (GC/NDIR) - Oxygen by Gas Chromatograph-Thermal Conductivity (GC/TCD) (March 1989); or - (C) United States Environmental Protection Agency Conditional Test Method CTM-030, Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Emissions from Natural Gas-Fired Engines, Boilers and Process Heaters Using Portable Analyzers; or - (D) ASTM D6522-00(2005) Standard Test Method for Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Concentrations in Emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers - (E) any other test method determined to be alternative and approved before the test in writing by the Executive Officers of the District and the California Air Resources Board and the Regional Administrator of the United States Environmental Protection Agency, Region IX; or - (F) a continuous in-stack nitrogen oxide monitor or equivalent verification system as specified in paragraph (c)(6).